10 Common Myths and Facts About Schizophrenia

 Myth #3: All of Those With Schizophrenia Have Similar Symptoms

-Fact: There are many types of this particular psychiatric disorder and all of those affect people in different ways.
-For instance, paranoid schizophrenia can have symptoms like hallucinations while catatonic schizophrenia might have symptoms such as lack of emotional expression or motivation.
+Fact: Another fact about Schizophrenia is that there are many types of this particular psychiatric disorder and all of those affect people in different ways.
+For instance, paranoid schizophrenia can have symptoms like hallucinations while catatonic schizophrenia might have symptoms such as lack of emotional expression or low motivation.

 Myth #4: Women are More Prone to Schizophrenia than Men

 Fact: While it is true that women are more likely to be affected by a mental health disorder more than men, it is not all probable that women suffer from schizophrenia more than men.
 There are studies conducted by various mental health institutes and organizations that show that the rate of men having schizophrenia is two to three times higher than women.